soul-codes/mobx-ui-statelets/docs/jekyll/guides/getting-started-4.md

 When we were testing the headless state in isolation, we assumed that the "report" methods represent the user actions.
 In the tests directly above, we could alternatively spy on the "report" methods to see that they are called in response to our simulation of user events (`"focus"` and `"blur"`).
-What we have here instead is assertion over the immediate consequence of those report methods (e.g. asserting `isFocused`), that reasonably imply that the report methods were used as a consequence to the user events.
+What we have chosen instead is asserting the immediate consequences of those report methods (e.g. asserting `isFocused`), which reasonably imply that the report methods fired in response to the user events.

 Similar tests could be written for hover state reporting.